 - The estimate of our expected term is based on the average of (i) an assumption that all outstanding options are exercised upon achieving their full vesting date and (ii) an assumption that all outstanding options will be exercised at the midpoint between the current date (i.e., the date awards have ratably vested through) and their full contractual term.
-In determining the estimate, we considered several factors, including the historical option exercise behavior of our employees and the terms and vesting periods of the options. - 3 The risk free rate is determined using the implied yield currently available for zero-coupon U.S. government issuers with a remaining term equal to the expected term of the options. - 4 No dividend yield was assumed because we did not pay cash dividends on our common stock for any of the periods presented.
+In determining the estimate, we considered several The risk free rate is determined using the implied yield currently available for zero-coupon U.S. government issuers with a remaining term equal to the expected term of the options. - No dividend yield was assumed because we did not pay cash dividends on our common stock for any of the periods presented.
 See Note 18 for further information.